jcorpac/tensorflow-lab/README.md

 * The -d flag will run the container in the background.
 * The --rm flag will remove the container when it is stopped.
 * The --gpus all tag will allow for passthrough of the Nvidia GPU drivers on your machine.
 * The first -v tag will attach, a volume called "tensorflow" to your container in the /tf/notebooks directory.
 This volume will be used to store your Jupyter notebooks between instances of the container.
 If no container named "tensorflow" exists, it will be created.
+If you have an existing folder with Jupyter notebooks, you can mount that folder here in place of "tensorflow".
 * The second -v tag will attach, a volume called "jupyter-config" to your container to store Jupyter configuration files.
 This volume will be used to store your Jupyter configuration between instances of the container.
 If no container named "jupyter-config" exists, it will be created.
 * The --name tag will set the name of the container to "tensorflow-lab".
 This is optional, but recommended.
 * jcorpac/tensorflow-lab:latest is the name of the Docker image to use.
 This will be the latest version of the image stored on my Docker Hub account.
 If you built a custom image, feel free to use that here instead.